Subhadip023/heart-disease-web-app/README.md

 * type source env/bin/activate
 * then type python app.py
 * click  Running on http://127.0.0.1:5000

-  ## you can check the web app in this link using render
+## You can check the web app in this link using render
 https://heart-disease-prediction-d0it.onrender.com